 - Frigate and bullet tuna (Auxis thazard and A. rochei) found in the Atlantic (including the Mediterranean Sea where only A. rochei is found), Indian and Pacific Oceans.

 The fact that tuna swim great distances, constantly moving and migrating means that tuna in the Pacific more than likely will have passed through the growing Fukushima radiation plume at some point in their lives, probably numerous times.

 With long-lived varieties like albacore (11-12 years) and bluefin (up to 20 years), this is especially true.
 With much smaller, shorter-lived tuna like the skipjack (about 8 years), less so.

 Is the Fukushima Radiation Even Really a Problem?

 The answer to this question depends on who you ask.
-Some reports say yes, the Pacific based radiation plume from Fukushima is a serious problem and growing worse as 300 tons of radioactive water pour into the Pacific every single day with no end in sight for years.
+Some reports say yes, the Pacific-based radiation plume from Fukushima is a serious problem and growing worse as 300 tons of radioactive water pours into the Pacific every single day with no end in sight for years.
 Unbelievably, Japan’s government only acknowledged the urgency of the situation in September 2013.

 On the other hand, a comprehensive assessment by the World Health Organization (WHO) concluded that radioactive particles that are making their way to North American waters will have a limited effect on human health, with concentrations below WHO safety levels.